 However, the property is rather old, as it can be dated all the way back to at least 1760.
-200 years later, Charles Bravay officially founded the domaine.
-The domaine is located in Orange, which is to the north of Chateauneuf du Pape.
+200 years later, Charles Bravay officially founded the Domaine.
+The Domaine is located in Orange, which is to the north of Chateauneuf du Pape.

 Things quickly changed at Domaine de Ferrand when Philippe Bravay took over the responsibilities of managing the estate.
-It was under the direction of Philippe Bravay that they began producing, bottling and selling their own wine.
+It was under the direction of Philippe Bravay that they began producing, bottling, and selling their own wine.

 Domaine de Ferrand Vineyards, Wines, Winemaking

 They have plantings located in the Cabrieres and La Gardiole lieux-dits, which is where they have their oldest vines.
 Some of their really old vines are more than 100 years of age.

-The best vintages of Domaine de Ferrand are: 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2003, 2001, 2000 and 1998.
+The best vintages of Domaine de Ferrand are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2003, 2001, 2000 and 1998.

 Domaine de Ferrand makes 1 red Chateauneuf du Pape wine.

 The grapes are partially destemmed.
 Vinification takes place in a combination of concrete vats and stainless steel tanks.
 The traditionally made wine is aged in concrete tanks for between 12 to 14 months before bottling.
 The annual production is close to 1,250 cases of wine per vintage.

-Domaine de Ferrand is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Domaine de Ferrand is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Domaine de Ferrand is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue, and cassoulet.
+Domaine de Ferrand is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, tomatoes, and cheese.

-The white wine of Domaine de Ferrand is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Domaine de Ferrand is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork, and veal, as well as Asian cuisine.